TrLucas/depup/README.md

   -t TMPL_PATH, --template TMPL_PATH
                         The template to use.
 Defaults to the provided default.trac (Used only with -i/--issue).
-  -v {hg,git}, --vcs-format {hg,git}
-                        Hash format to be used for changes, which could not be associated with an issue.
-Defaults to "hg".

 Shared options:
   dependency            The dependency to be updated, as specified in the